Taxes in Retirement

 Staying within the 12% tax bracket ensures a 0% tax rate on capital gains.
 Taxpayers can take advantage of the 12% tax bracket by keeping their income below $39,375 if single and $78,750 if married.
 Even if these numbers seem too low, most retirees have years when they earn less than others.
 An effective alternative, retirees can take gains from Roth accounts as opposed to other taxed accounts.

-In order to properly prepare for retirement, individuals need to accurately predict their taxes and get as close to the maximum as possible without going over.
+In order to properly prepare for retirement, individuals should estimate their taxes and get as close to the maximum as possible without going over.
 This can be challenging even for the most efficient financial planner.
 A wealth management advisor can help.

 Understanding Income Tax Rate on Retirement Pensions